 “Energy, intelligence, and soulfulness.” -Carl Dimow

-As an educator and performer, flutist Leslie Anne Harrison bridges the classical and folk music traditions.
+As a performer, educator, and researcher, flutist Leslie Anne Harrison bridges classical and folk music traditions.

 She lives in Denver, Colorado with her husband, Frédéric.